-The Alaska RFM Fisheries Standard V 2.0 includes many substantial changes, adding depth and robustness to the Alaska RFM Certification Program.
-Revisions are based on a combination of factors including needs for improvements recognized by the Alaska Seafood Marketing Institute (ASMI) and the RFM Fisheries Standard Committee, stakeholder input collected over a two year process, and required components of the Global Sustainable Seafood Initiative (GSSI) global benchmark tool.
+As a reminder V2.0 included many substantial changes, adding depth and robustness to the RFM Certification Program.
+Revisions are based on a combination of factors including needs for improvements recognized by the Certified Seafood Collaborative (CSC) and the RFM Fisheries Standard Committee, stakeholder input collected over a two-year process, and required components of the Global Sustainable Seafood Initiative (GSSI) global benchmark tool.

-In summary, the changes and improvements to Alaska RFM Fisheries Standard V 2.0 include:
+In summary, the changes and improvements to RFM Fisheries Standard V 2.0, which apply to V2.2, include:

-- Rewording of complex clauses; - General housekeeping and restructuring; - Fusion of clauses with overlapping requirements; - Arranging 6 Key Principles for evaluating fisheries into 4 Key Sections; - Inclusion of specific metrics and indicators; - Improved specificity of some clauses (e.g. stock status, ecosystem components, etc...); - Review of additional FAO documentation and related inclusion of some clauses; - Scoring and Guidance document improvements; - Development of an addendum and framework for Data Deficient Fisheries assessments; - Modification of the scoring matrix from a descriptive to a numerical system; - The Alaska RFM Fishery Standard is not applicable to deep-sea fisheries;
+- Rewording of complex clauses: - General housekeeping and restructuring; - Fusion of clauses with overlapping requirements; - Arranging 6 Key Principles for evaluating fisheries into 4 Key Sections; - Inclusion of specific metrics and indicators; - Improved specificity of some clauses (e.g. stock status, ecosystem components, etc...); - Review of additional FAO documentation and related inclusion of some clauses; - Scoring and Guidance document improvements; - Development of an addendum and framework for Data Limited Fisheries assessments; - Modification of the scoring matrix from a descriptive to a numerical system; - The RFM Fishery Standard is not applicable to deep-sea fisheries;

-A specific list of revisions is detailed in Appendices 2-8 within the Fisheries Standard V 2.0.
+A specific list of revisions is detailed in Appendices 2-8.
 A 'Summary of Key Changes' document is also available.